-Clean Air Ducts Brings In Cleaner Indoor Air
+Clean Air Ducts Results In Cleaner Indoor Air

-Our professionally trained staff know that to maximize the quality of indoor air, the air conditioner itself should also be clean.
+Our professionally trained staff know that to maximize the quality of indoor air, the HVAC system should also be cleaned.
 A dirty unit will send bacteria and other organic material into the air ducts.
-So we will do a visual inspection of the unit, take pictures to show the home or business owner the condition of the unit itself, and recommend if a unit cleaning is warranted.
+We will perform a visual inspection of the system and recommend if a unit cleaning is warranted.

 We clean all supply air ducts and return ducts, using stiff bristle brushes that spin against the debris stuck inside.
 Our technicians bring a supply of brushes in different sizes so that each return and supply register is properly cleaned with an appropriate size brush.

 Once inside the smaller supply ducts, these brushes spin and